52-entertainment/302-balancer/README.md

 ## Build

+Build is optional (you can simply run `php bin/console serve`) but will produce an optimized, single-file executable PHAR.

-PHP 8, Composer and Redis are required.
+PHP 8, Composer and [Box](https://github.com/box-project/box/blob/master/doc/installation.md) are globally required on your computer.

 To build the application, run: